Please direct all enquiries to ForeignLoans@aston.ac.uk

 For a Tier 4 Visa the Home Office guidance (from 1 July 2016) is that you have £1,015 available for your living costs for each month of the programme you are studying in the UK, up to a maximum of 9 months.
 In addition you will also need finance in place to cover your full tuition fees (dependant on the programme).
 There are University Immigration advisers in the Hub who can offer you free advice and support.
 Email them at: firstname.lastname@example.org.
 There is more detail about this process that you should read.

-Your cost of attendance at Aston University is determined by us.
-Your cost of attendance and determining award amount is calculated by Aston University, we use average expenditure figures for student life in Birmingham which have been entered into the COA.
+Your cost of attendance and determining award amount is calculated by Aston University.
+We use average expenditure figures for student life in Birmingham which have been entered into the COA.
 If your estimated expenditure is higher than these averages we may request documentary evidence to support them.

 Payment of your Loan(s): Title IV loans are paid direct to Aston University.
-Any payment disbursement of your loan will automatically have your university Tuition Fees deducted from it.
-You will receive the remaining loan disbursement (if there is any loan remaining) dependent on the exchange rate at the time it is disbursed minus the Department of Education Fee.
+Disbursements of your loan will automatically have your university Tuition Fees deducted from it, and you will receive the remaining amount (if there is any loan remaining) dependent on the exchange rate at the time it is disbursed minus the Department of Education Fee.

-Your Tuition Fee Deposit will be waived by your academic faculty, but please discuss this with your admissions team.
+Your Tuition Fee Deposit will normally be waived by your academic faculty but please discuss this with your admissions team.